Consult Super-Specialist Doctors at CARE Hospitals

 Following the process

-After surgery, you may need to stay in the hospital for up to five or six days.
+After the cystectomy surgery in Hyderabad, you may need to stay in the hospital for up to five or six days.
 This period is needed for your body to heal after the procedure.
 Because the intestines are usually the last portion of the body to wake up after surgery, you may need to stay in the hospital until your intestines are able to absorb fluids and nutrients again.

 Side effects of general anesthesia include sore throat, shivering, tiredness, dry mouth, nausea, and vomiting.
 These may linger for a few days, but they should subside.
 Your health care provider may instruct you to get up and walk frequently beginning the morning following surgery.
 Walking promotes healing and the restoration of bowel function, increases circulation, and aids in the prevention of joint stiffness and blood clots.